 Rapidly progressing dementias progress quickly, over the course of months to a year.
 The rate at which they progress is rapid, and is not usually caused by diseases such as Alzheimer’s disease or frontotemporal lobar degeneration.
 Instead, they can be caused by prion diseases (such as Creutzfeldt-Jakob disease or CJD), infections such as limbic encephalitis, autoimmune conditions, and a by product of antibodies to cancer elsewhere in the body.
 A thorough evaluation by a neurologist is paramount, as some of these conditions may be treatable.

 Parkinson's Disease Dementia

 This form of dementia occurs in persons with a diagnosis of Parkinson’s disease in which the primary symptoms, and those that appear earliest, have to do with motor control (tremors, shuffling gait).
-People with Parkinson’s disease dementia (PDD) may, in addition to the motor symptoms, have trouble with their memory, judgement and other thinking abilities.
+People with Parkinson’s disease dementia (PDD) may, in addition to the motor symptoms, have trouble with their memory, judgment and other thinking abilities.
 They may also experience hallucinations and sleep disturbance.
 PDD is caused by the build-up of the abnormal protein called alpha synuclein.
 This protein is also implicated in Lewy Body disease, and the symptoms may overlap.
 Some Alzheimer’s medications may help treat the symptoms of PDD.

 Amyotrophic Lateral Sclerosis (ALS)